 Many rockhounds with serious collections use this after a polyacrylic, water-based solution to achieve results that last reliably over 10 years.

 The trick with these is that you must find one which is suited for the circumstances which will face the rocks you want to apply it to.
 For instance, resins sold for indoor use will discolor quickly if left outdoors for too long.
 Resins are also called glosses by some manufacturers.

 These typically come as a pour-on solution.
 For smaller rocks, the best way to do this is to let the rocks soak for a while.

 For larger ones, there are clothes made specifically for the application of resin, so do not forget to pick up one of those if you have a landscape decoration style rock that you’d like to permanently wet.

-TIP: Did you ever heard about dyeing rocks with food colors?
+TIP: Did you ever hear about dyeing rocks with food colors?
 Well, this activity is quite popular among people.
 Find out more about this interesting activity in the article below:

 Homestyle Remedies and DIY Ideas

 If you are a do-it-yourself (or make-it-yourself) type, there are many ideas for things to use to put a shine on rocks, which you may or may not have to lay around the house.
 I’ll take you through a few of them and cover some pros and cons of each.

 Some advice before we start with the homemade remedies – make sure that you’ve polished your stones with the finest grit available, whether in the tumbler, with sandpaper, or with a Dremel, before you get started with solutions.
 Quartz and other hard minerals will take on a naturally wet look once they are sufficiently polished.

 - Vinegar and Baking Soda